asfant2h/Main/README.en.md

 # The user can also launch the Snoop Project on the snoop command from anywhere in
 # the cli by creating an alias.
-$ cd && printf "alias snoop='cd && cd snoop && python snoop.py'\n" >> .bashrc && bash
+$ cd && echo "alias snoop='cd && cd snoop && python snoop.py'" >> .bashrc && bash

 # The user can also run a quick check on the database of the site he is interested in,
 # without using the 'list-all' option, using the 'snoopcheck'command
-$ cd && printf "alias snoopcheck='cd && cd snoop && printf 2 | python snoop.py --list-all | grep -i'\n" >> .bashrc && bash
+$ cd && echo "alias snoopcheck='cd && cd snoop && echo 2 | python snoop.py --list-all | grep -i'" >> .bashrc && bash
 # restart Termux.
 # At the end of the search work snoop on the request to select "with which to open the search results" select the default / system HTMLviewer.